-IDIS W40 Disney, Culture, and Progress.
+IDIS W44 Disney, Culture, & Progress.
 Walt Disney World projects a vision of global progress in cross-cultural engagement, scientific and technological innovation, environmental sustainability, and global citizenship.
-But this message of progress is often contested, and such a singular presentation raises a multitude of questions: Have we really progressed when there is so much violence, inequality, interethnic hostility and discrimination, environmental deterioration, and misuse of technology?
+But this message of progress is often contested, and such a singular presentation raises a multitude of questions.
+Have we really progressed when there is so much violence, inequality, interethnic hostility and discrimination, environmental deterioration, and misuse of technology?
 How can we reconcile ideas of progress with the reality of a fallen world?
 Can we identify a global vision of progress, or are these ideas merely a veiled presentation of the “American dream?”
 This course equips students to explore cross-cultural understandings of progress.
-Students will learn about theories of progress from development literature, and then assess how we understand progress across cultural contexts in light of these theories.
+Students will learn how culture can facilitate or impede progress, and learn how different cultures differently understand the concept of progress.
 A significant portion of the class will take place off-campus at Walt Disney World in Orlando, Florida, where students will explore representations of human progress in science, technology, cross-cultural engagement, environmental protection, and global citizenship.
 During this visit we will reflect on some key questions: What does it take to progress towards a more sustainable future?
 Are we called to be global citizens or rooted in our local communities?
 Is progress a Western, liberal concept, or can we understand progress within our own cultural communities?
 How does our understanding of progress impact the way we engage across cultures?
 Most importantly, are there particular visions of progress that Christians should or should not endorse?
-This class may fulfill an elective in the Political Science and IDS programs.
+Students will consider these questions individually and collectively through group discussions, experiences with partners, reflective written responses, and a final class presentation.
+This course may fulfill an elective in the Political Science and International Relations major.
 This course will fulfill the CCE requirement.
-Course dates: January 7-27.
-Fee: $2380.
+Course dates: January 6-26.
+Fee: $2345.
 R. McBride.
 Off campus.

 Study in Central America

-SPAN W80 Spanish in Yucatan.
-In this course Students spend three weeks (January 7-28, 2015) immersed in Mexican culture and Spanish language in Merida, the capital of the state of Yucatan.
+SPAN W80 Spanish in the Yucatan.
+Students spend three weeks immersed in Mexican culture and Spanish language in Merida, the capital of the state of Yucatan.
 Merida has a population of one million and offers a colonial past, strong Mayan influence in the present, and intensive globalization as it faces the future.
-It hosts two universities and several mission organizations.
+It is the site of two universities and several mission organizations.
 Students live with Mexican families and attend lecture and discussion classes focusing on aspects of Mexican culture such as Mexican and Mayan history, the history of Catholicism and Protestantism in Mexico, and the current political and economic context.
 Students also participate in excursions to Mayan ruins and attend religious and cultural events.
-Student learning objectives are to 1) improve comprehension and fluency in the Spanish language, 2) increase understanding of various cultural and religious phenomena of Mexico and particularly of Yucatan, and 3) grow in personal maturity and awareness of cultural differences.
+Student learning objectives are to improve comprehension and fluency in the Spanish language, increase understanding of various cultural and religious phenomena of Mexico and particularly of Yucatan, and grow in personal maturity and awareness of cultural differences.
 This course may fulfill an elective in the Spanish and IDS programs.
 This course will fulfill the CCE requirement.
 Prerequisites: Spanish 201 and permission of instructor.
-This course has a CCE integral component.
-Course dates: January 7-28.
-Fee: $2191.
-S. Lamanna.
+Course dates: January 6-27.
+Fee: $2192.
+S. Lamanna, M. Pyper.
 Off campus.